Generating Access Tokens for Server Side APIs

 INFO

-Learn more about the Adobe Identity Management System (IMS) and AEM users and groups by consultng the documentation.
+Learn more about the Adobe Identity Management System (IMS) and AEM users and groups.
+See the documentation.

-Developers will likely want to test using a development instance of their non-AEM application (either running on their laptop or hosted) that makes requests to a development AEM as a Cloud Service dev environment.
-However, since developers do not necessarily have IMS admin role permissions, we cannot assume they can generate the JWT bearer described in the regular server-to-server flow.
-Thus, we provide a mechanism for a developer to generate an access token directly that can be used in requests to AEM as a Cloud Service environments which they have access to.
+Developers likely want to test using a development instance of their non-AEM application (either running on their laptop or hosted) that makes requests to a development AEM as a Cloud Service dev environment.
+However, because developers do not necessarily have IMS admin role permissions, Adobe cannot assume they can generate the JWT bearer described in the regular server-to-server flow.
+Therefore, Adobe provides a mechanism for a developer to generate an access token directly that can be used in requests to environments on AEM as a Cloud Service which they have access to.

 See the Developer Guidelines documentation for information about the required permissions to use the AEM as a Cloud Service developer console.